-This short but comprehensive 5 hr [can be modified up to 6hr on request] course is designed to support clinical and non-clinical staff covering medical emergencies that may occur in general aspects of dental care.
-The aim of the course is to enable all learners to attain the knowledge and competencies needed to deal with a range of emergency first aid situations.
+This comprehensive 6 hr course is designed to support clinical and non-clinical staff covering medical emergencies that may occur in general aspects of dental care.
 The course will encourage staff to learn and practice together in simulated emergencies so they know exactly what to do.

 Course content can be tailored to suit your particular requirements and is fully verifiable towards ongoing yearly CPD – it is based on guidelines and full requirements of the Resuscitation Council (UK), General Dental Council and the Care Quality Commission for safe and effective emergency care in a dental setting: